muskanTaza/Dash.Readme-docs/docs/PAYOUTS/firc-india/firc-key-considerations.md

   * Delays in processing
   * Rejection of payment

-✅ By following the correct **TP Purpose Code → RBI Purpose Code mapping**, your India payouts will remain **compliant, seamless, and avoid unnecessary delays.**
+✅ By following the correct **Tazapay Purpose Code → RBI Purpose Code mapping**, your India payouts will remain **compliant, seamless, and avoid unnecessary delays.**